iamajaysharma/BankSimulation/README.md

 Finally, it outputs
- the average customers’ waiting time and tellers’ total idle time and it answers the question: Has the goal “at least 95% of customers waited less than 10 minutes” been achieved?
+ the average customers’ waiting time and tellers’ total idle time and the goal “at least 95% of customers waited less than 10 minutes” has been achieved.